-Beginning in 9th grade, students must earn credits to graduate.
-Credits are earned by passing GISH courses.
 GISH uses a grading scale of A to F, and GPA (grade point average) is calculated on the transcript using a scale of 0.0 to 4.0.
-Grades are published at the end of each semester.
+Grades are posted at the end of each semester.
+Students and parents can access current grade information at any time online through Synergy or by contacting the teacher.

-Α counts 4.0 in GPA 90-100% Excellent
+A 4.0 in GPA 90-100% Excellent

-В counts 3.0 in GPA 80-89% Good
+В 3.0 in GPA 80-89% Good

-C counts 2.0 in GPA 70-79% Satisfactory
+С 2.0 in GPA 70-79% Satisfactory

-D counts in 1.0 GPA 60-69% Passing but needs improvement
+D 1.0 in GPA 60-69% Passing, but needs improvement

-F counts in 0.0 GPA Below 60% No Credit Granted
+F 0.0 in GPA Below 60% No Credit Granted

-Р not in GPA Passing Credit Granted
+P Not in GPA Passing Credit Granted

-NP not in GPA Not Passing No Credit Granted
+NP Not in GPA Not Passing No Credit Granted

 W not in GPA Withdrew No Credit Granted

-INC incomplete Not Finished No Credit Granted
+INC Incomplete Not Finished No Credit Granted

-SI Sheltered Instruction on Course in ELA p program
+SI Sheltered Instruction Course in ELA Program n/a n/a